Installing Drush on MacOSX with Composer

 In order to install Drush, you should first install Composer.
-Composer is required for Drupal 8 and once Composer is installed, installing Drush is just a single command in your Terminal.
+Composer is often required for Drupal 8 and once Composer is installed, installing Drush is easy.

 1. Open the Terminal app on your Mac.